 - Permanent vinyl (also known as 651)

 Heat Transfer Vinyl

 Heat transfer vinyl (HTV) is the type of vinyl you need to use for making t-shirts.
 When cutting HTV vinyl, you need to mirror your image in DesignSpace, the Cricut app used to send cuts to your machine, and place the vinyl on the mat with the shiny side up.
 You don't need to use transfer tape with HTV.

 Permanent vinyl is great for making Christmas ornaments, labeling shelves, creating wall art, and much more.
 If you are creating something with permanent vinyl, and it might get wet, you'll need to seal the item, or it can get ruined.

 If you are making signs for your bathroom or putting names on ornaments, you can simply use permanent vinyl.
 There is a setting on the machine for permanent vinyl.
 When cutting this type of material, you need to place it on the mat with the shiny side up.
 You do need to use transfer tape to transfer your cut design to the object you are placing it on.

 I haven't experimented much with removable vinyl, but I know this type of vinyl is used for projects where the vinyl won't be permanent—for instance, making holiday decals for windows, chalkboards, or something else that will be changed often.
 Removable vinyl is cut exactly the same way as permanent vinyl.

 How to Choose the Right Brand of Vinyl for Your Cricut Machine

 Now that you understand the different types of vinyl for your Cricut projects, it's time to decide what brand of vinyl is best for you.
-There are a few well name brands in the market and several off brands too.
-I've used them all and I'm ready to give you my honest opinion of each.
+There are a few well-known brands in the market and several off-brands too.
+I've used them all, and I'm ready to give you my honest opinion of each.